razorpay/n8n-nodes-razorpay/README.md

 # n8n-nodes-razorpay

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use razorpay in your n8n workflows.

 _App/service name_ is _one or two sentences describing the service this node integrates with_.